The Telephone Pole

 Do you have any idea how heavy a 75 foot telephone pole weighs?
 I do.

 The year was 1979.
-Tom Petty was playing in town the night the telephone pole was struck down out in front of the my friend’s house.
+Tom Petty and The Heartbreakers were playing in town the night the telephone pole was struck down out in front of the my friend’s house.
 Some guys from high school had started the musical celebration a little early and never made it out of the neighborhood that evening.
 Their car spun out of control and sheered off a telephone pole at its base.
-They never seen Tom Petty that night.
+They never seen Tom Petty or The Heartbreakers that night.
 A new pole was put up in its place and the old pole was left along side of the road in a ditch to be forgotten.
 But it wasn’t.

 Later, I mentioned the telephone pole to my father.
 You see, we had been looking for just such a pole.
-We already owned a high intensity flourescent flood light suitable for mounting on a large pole as forementioned.
+We already owned a high intensity fluorescent flood light suitable for mounting on a large pole as fore mentioned.
 So it made perfect sense that we should bring the two together.
 A pole with light next to the garage could provide much needed light for those late basketball games now that the autumn nights were crawling across our calendar.

 It should have slid into the hole and righted itself into place.
 We would be shaking hands, slapping shoulders, congratulating ourselves on a job well done.
 That’s what should have happened, but that isn’t what happened.
 At the precise moment the pole needed to move into the hole, it got stuck.
 My father was nervously circling the hole trying to understand why the pole was not taking the bait.
 He called for more power, but this time the Dodge Dart could not produce.
 It had no more horses to deliver.
 It’s rear tires were spinning and spitting grass into the air.
 My brother was on the roof of the garage overseeing taunt lines suffering under enormous stress.
-The pole held its position at about 45 degrees would move no higher.
-My father again called for more power from the Dodge.
+The pole held its position at about 45 degrees but would move no higher.
+Again my father called for more power from the Dodge.
 Suddenly without warning one of the lines snapped.
 My brother on the garage let out a yelp!
 The pole started back down for the earth but not directly, it took a long wide swing first where upon it hovered directly over the little cherry tree.
 Then with a great noise, it dropped.
 It busted the little cherry tree at the base of the tree and pinned it to the ground.
 Lines were flying and everyone was running.
-Then I seen my father do something that to the best of my knowledge, may be the most pathetic attempt at trying to make a bad situation a good one.
-Before my mother could leave the Dodge and return to the scene of the disaster, he extracted the dead cherry tree from underneath the mammoth pole and ran and stuck it in the ditch at the front of the yard where there were several inches of standing rain water in the roadside ditch.
+Then I saw my father do something that to the best of my knowledge, may be the most pathetic attempt at trying to make a bad situation a better one.
+Before my mother could leave the car and return to the scene of the disaster, he extracted the decapitated cherry tree from underneath the mammoth pole and sprinted in a crazy fashion to the front of the yard where there were several inches of standing rain water in the roadside ditch.
 He proceeded to put the busted end of the cherry tree in the ditch water.
 I looked at him puzzled but he said nothing.
-He simply expected me to believe this one simple heroic act of love and tenderness would cause the tree to spontaneously grow roots and save the tree.
+He simply expected me to believe this one simple heroic act of love and tenderness would cause the tree to spontaneously grow roots and save the tree, and perhaps himself.

-It was my father who needed saving.
+Oh yes, it was my father who needed saving.
 He got into a lot of trouble that day.
-He destroyed the Dodge Dart.
+He destroyed the Dodge Dart too.
 The transmission had failed during the great pole rising event.
 And of course the cherry tree was no more.
 My mother did not speak to him for a week.
 The pole did not go up that day either.
 I remember plan “B” worked a lot better.
 He had my older brother bring as many friends as we could manage and a week or so later, the pole was finally placed into its position.
 The light was eventually attached.
 And many fun memories were made around a well lit driveway, playing basketball late into the crisp Autumn nights.